Revenge is a Dish Best. . .Returned: Why You Should Avoid Revenge Spending

 So, you’re at the mercy of instincts you can’t control.
 How can you possibly fight back against the insurmountable pull of nature itself?
 With willpower and a little bit of technology.
 You may, indeed, be instinctually driven to spit in the face of the pandemic, but how about we don’t.
 Let’s try this instead:

 The best way to stay on top of your budget is to keep track of where your money is going.
-Trust me when I say, there is no better way to track your money moves than going through EVERY transaction and passing judgement on yourself.
+Understanding your spending habits is key to money mindfulness.
+Trust me when I say, there is no better way to track your money moves than going through EVERY transaction and passing judgment on yourself.
 Nav.it’s Transaction Swiping brings you face to face with your financial decisions and gives you the power to judge them as positive (swiping right) negative (swiping left) or neutral (swiping up).
 There are few deterrents to reckless spending than having to answer to yourself.

 Another awesome automation that can help you either get back on track or maintain the course is Auto-saves.
 Whether you’re rebuilding your emergency fund after burning through it during lockdown or preparing to get on the next thing smoking after you hit your savings goal for a trip, Auto-saves helps you set up a timetable and game plan for getting to where you want to be.

 Couple these two features with the willpower and determination of taking control of your financial future and you can axe the revenge spending trend before it ever gets started.

 There’s really no benefit to revenge spending.
 It’s the empty calories of spending.
 Though you may get a bit of an endorphin rush in the beginning, the crash when you see your bank account is going to hurt.
 Keep your eyes forward and lay off the self-sabotage.